daronphang/programming-resources/architectures/distributed-systems/fault-tolerance/fault-tolerance.md

 ### Detecting

-To tolerance faults, first step is to detect them, but even that is hard.
+To tolerate faults, the first step is to detect them, but even that is hard.
 Most systems don't have an accurate mechanism of detecting whether a node has failed, so most distributed algorithms rely on timeouts to determine whether a remote node is still available.
 However, **timeouts cannot distinguish between network and node failures.**

 Once a fault is detected, making a system tolerate is not easy as there is no global variable, shared memory, common knowledge or any kind of shared state between nodes.
 Major decisions cannot be safely made by a single node, and hence, require protocols that enlist help from other nodes i.e. get a quorum to agree.